71st Flying Training Wing

 The 71st Flying Training Wing is a United States Air Force unit assigned to Air Education and Training Command.
-It is stationed at Vance Air Force Base, Oklahoma where has conducted pilot training for the Air Force and allied nations since 1972.
-It also is the host unit for Vance.
+Stationed as the host unit of Vance Air Force Base, it has conducted pilot training for the U.S. Air Force and allied nations since 1972.

 The wing was briefly activated as the 71st Tactical Reconnaissance Wing in 1948 but was operational for only a few weeks before being discontinued.
 During the Cold War, as the 71st Strategic Reconnaissance Wing, it was a part of Strategic Air Command.
 The wing performed strategic reconnaissance and also tested a technique for launching small F-84K reconnaissance aircraft from GRB-36 bombers to extend the range of photographic reconnaissance and fighter escort.
 The testing ended in 1956, but the wing continued strategic reconnaissance until inactivated on 1 July 1957.

-The wing was activated again in 1962 as the 71 Surveillance Wing.
+The wing was activated again in 1962 as the 71st Surveillance Wing.
 It operated and maintained systems to detect intercontinental ballistic missiles and sea-launched ballistic missile launches until it was inactivated in 1971.
 The wing was activated with its current mission a year later.